-Helen Hunt Jackson, 1830-, is the daughter of the late Professor Nathan W. Fiske, of Amherst College.
+Helen Hunt Jackson, 1830-1885, was the daughter of the late Professor Nathan W. Fiske, of Amherst College.
 She was born in Amherst, and educated at Ipswich, Massachusetts, and at New York.
-Mrs. Jackson has been twice married.
-She published "Verses by H. H." in 1871, "Bits of Travel" in 1872, "Bits of Talk about Home Matters" in 1873.
-She has since published "Bits of Travel at Home," from which the following selection is adapted.
-Her writings are sparkling and vivacious,-sometimes extravagant, but always suggestive.
+Mrs. Jackson was twice married.
+In the latter years of her life, she became deeply interested in the Indians, and wrote two books, "Ramona," a novel, and "A Century of Dishonor," setting forth vividly the wrongs to which the red race has been subjected.
+She had previously published several books of prose and poetry, less important but charming in their way.
+The foliowing selection is adapted from "Bits of Trayel at Home."

-GARLAND CITY is six miles from Fort Garland.
+Garland City is six miles from Fort Garland.
 The road to it from the fort lies for the last three miles on the top of a sage-grown plateau.
 It is straight as an arrow, looks in the distance like a brown furrow on the pale gray plain, and seems to pierce the mountains beyond.
 Up to within an eighth of a mile of Garland City, there is no trace of human habitation.
 Knowing that the city must be near, you look in all directions for a glimpse of it; the hills ahead of you rise sharply across your way.
 Where is the city?
 At your very feet, but you do not suspect it.
-The sunset light was fading when we reached the edge

 The sunset light was fading when we reached the edge of the ravine in which the city lies.
 It was like looking unawares over the edge of a precipice; the gulch opened beneath us as suddenly as if the earth had that moment parted and made it.
-With brakes set firm, we drove cautiously down the steep road; the ravine twinkled with lights, and almost seemed to flutter with white tents and wagon-tops.
+With brakes set firm, we drove cautiously down the steep road; the ravine twinkled with lights, and almost seemed to flutter with white tents and wagon tops.
 At the farther end it widened, opening out on an inlet of the San Luis Park; and, in its center, near this widening mouth, lay the twelve-days-old city.
 A strange din arose from it.

 "What is going on?" we exclaimed.
 "The building of the city," was the reply.
 "Twelve days ago there was not a house here.
 To-day there are one hundred and five, and in a week more there will be two hundred; each man is building his own home, and working day and night to get it done ahead of his neighbor.
-There are four saw-mills going constantly, but they can't turn out lumber half fast enough.
-Every body has to be content with a board at a time.
+There are four sawmills going constantly, but they can't turn out lumber half fast enough.
+Everybody has to be content with a board at a time.
 If it were not for that, there would have been twice as many houses done as there are."

 We drove on down the ravine.
 A little creek on our right was half hid in willow thickets.
-Hundreds of white tents gleamed among them: tents with poles; tents made by spreading sail-cloth over the tops of bushes; round tents; square tents; big tents; little tents; and for every tent a camp-fire; hundreds of white-topped wagons, also, at rest for the night, their great poles propped up by sticks, and their mules and drivers lying and standing in picturesque groups around them.
+Hundreds of white tents gleamed among them: tents with poles; tents made by spreading sailcloth over the tops of bushes; round tents; square tents; big tents; little tents; and for every tent a camp fire; hundreds of white-topped wagons, also, at rest for the night, their great poles propped up by sticks, and their mules and drivers lying and standing in picturesque groups around them.